 About This Chapter

-- Choosing and developing an appeal
+- Explain how to engage readers by choosing and developing an appeal

-- Creating and structuring a great argument
+- Create and structure a strong argument

 1. How to Engage Readers by Picking and Developing an Appeal